After a decade of practicing SEO and following some constant principles, I have felt that it might be a time to write an article about them.

 As long as the website is at the level of its deserved rankings, there is almost no chance for it to be brought down by Google algorithm updates.

 Unfortunately, DRL depends on too intangible factors.
 For this reason, I don’t have a formula to quantify it and show it as a number.
-At least not for now.
-But it still fits my workflow very nicely.
+Instead, its effects can be observed through increase of website’s conversion rates and steadiness of its growth.
+So far, it works perfectly for me.
 My clients had no loss of traffic on all algorithm update since the early 10’s.

 Two different kinds of SEO

 So if there is a deserved ranking level, then there must be websites that are below it, and also above it.
-Both situations are bad for their own reasons.
+Both situations are not ideal for their own reasons.

 SEO when a website is below its Deserved Ranking Level